 Before you can purchase SSL certificates from a trusted certificate authority (CA), you need a private key and a CSR (Certificate Signing Request).
 The private key must be stored securely and not disclosed to anyone; the CSR will be required by the certificate authority during the ordering process.

 You can create the private key and the CSR using a tool that may already exist on your operating system (such as Keychain Access on Mac, openssl on Linux), or third party tools.
 This example makes use of the OpenSSL toolkit (https://www.openssl.org/).
-Note that OpenSSL is an open source library, it is not a binary application compiled for a particular platform.
+Note that OpenSSL is an open source library, and may need to be compiled before you can use it at the command line.
 The compilation and installation instructions for OpenSSL vary for each operating system and are outside of the scope of this documentation.
 On a Linux and Mac machine, it is likely that OpenSSL is already available; otherwise, you can install it or update it from the command line.
 You can quickly check if OpenSSL present by typing the command below (it displays the current OpenSSL version):

-On Windows, you can either compile binaries from the official OpenSSL source code, or, alternatively, download a binary distribution that includes OpenSSL, such as Cygwin (https://cygwin.com/).
+On Windows, you can either compile binaries from the official OpenSSL source code, or, alternatively, download a binary distribution that includes OpenSSL.
+See also https://www.openssl.org/community/binaries.html.

 To obtain a signed SSL certificate: